 Depending on what you’re offering, you can quickly whip up samples that would fit what your prospective client needs.

-Before I had plenty of published articles, I started out by sending clients unpublished articles via Google docs.
+Before I had plenty of published articles, I started out by sending clients unpublished articles via Google Docs.

+If you’re into writing, you can also house your samples of platforms like Contently.
+For artists, you can use Behance.
 Or if you like, you can also create your own website or blog and house your samples there.

 How much should you price your services?

 This is one of the struggles I had before.